supreeth8/Term_structure_modeling/README.md

 bonds of the Australian market for the month of December 2018.
-The yield curve will be generated using the non parametric Cubic Spline Method and the parametric Nelson Siegel Method for each day throughout the month based on the daily reference data of the "Constant Maturity Treasury Rates" or CMTs sourced from Bloomberg(BBG).'>
+The yield curve will be generated using the non parametric Cubic Spline Method and the parametric Nelson Siegel Method for each day throughout the month based on the daily reference data of the "Constant Maturity Treasury Rates" or CMTs sourced from Bloomberg(BBG).>'